- American heiress, philanthropist, religious sister, educator, and foundress.

 • FOCUS - Heavenly Saints only makes religious statues - you’ll never see birdbaths, buddahs, gargoyles, gnomes, fountains, etc.

-• INSPIRATION - Statues made during conditions of prayer and fasting in workshop in midst of 750 first class saint relics.
+• INSPIRATION - Statues made during conditions of prayer and fasting in workshop in midst of 750 1st and 2nd class relics.

 To ensure that your beautiful fragile statue gets to you safe and sound, we pack it well for you.
 First we wrap your statue with good quality bubble wrap, and then your statue is placed in a large sturdy box filled with good quality packing peanuts.